Enterprise Outlook

 These are the processes where cross-system blindness causes the most expensive leakage.
 They are also the ones where a single agent pass, in a single morning, can surface findings that change the week.

 Contract lifecycle integrity.
 The gap between a won deal and a signed contract.
 The contract expiring in twelve days with no renewal in the CRM pipeline.
 The draft agreement that has been sitting unsigned for fifteen days while the invoice is already scheduled.
 None of these trigger an alert in any individual system.
 All of them represent revenue that is either at risk or already lost.
-In the April 19 sweep, Clawable found €950,000 in draft contracts and 1,800,000 SEK in blocked contracts from a single unprompted pass.
+In the April 19 sweep, Clawable found €950,000 in draft contracts from a single unprompted pass; a later sweep surfaced the 1,800,000 SEK contract that had sat in pending signature for over two weeks.
 McKinsey’s analysis of revenue cycle automation finds a 30 to 60 percent reduction in cost to collect when agents run AR follow-up, underpayment management, and contract compliance continuously rather than on a human-reviewed cadence.

 Pipeline integrity.
 Duplicate deals for the same customer.
 Deals marked won before the contract is signed.
 Proposals unanswered for nineteen days.
 Stale pipeline that inflates forecast confidence.
 The €180,000 in duplicated pipeline value found on April 19 was invisible to any single tool — it required understanding that three records meant the same thing.
 McKinsey reports that banks using AI-generated pipeline analysis see approximately 30 percent growth in qualified pipeline and 2× conversion rates against traditional lead sources.